ymurong/partenaire_qualif/README.md

 ```

 # Usage
-The tool provide browsing ability which can be activated by setting the parameter browsing to True.
+The tool provides browsing ability which can be activated by setting the parameter browsing to True.
 Sample code below.

 ```python
 from qualif import CompanyQualificationTool